 Students will choose between two ways of qualifying for advanced standing in the program: either by taking a qualifying examination intended to demonstrate breadth of knowledge in a primary and secondary area of specialization, or by writing a substantial, original qualifying paper.
 A student must inform the Graduate Coordinator which qualifying option they have chosen by the end of the Fall semester of the second year of the program, together with the names of the chair and the other members who have agreed to serve on the qualifying committee.
 In preparation for the qualifying requirement, students may take a 3-unit independent study course with the chair of the qualifying committee in the second semester of their second year in the program.
-Students are permitted - indeed, encouraged - to qualify prior to completing all coursework, through all coursework must be completed before attempting the Comprehensive Examination.
+Students are permitted - indeed, encouraged - to qualify prior to completing all coursework, though all coursework must be completed before attempting the Comprehensive Examination.
 Once the Qualifying Requirement is passed, the exam or paper will be added to the student's file with a note from the committee chair indicating whether or not the student has passed.

 Qualifying Examination Option

 The committee for a qualifying exam will consist of four professors, typically two in the major area and two in the minor area.
 At least three of these professors will be in the Philosophy Department unless a special allowance has been made.